Vietnamese boat people: Vietnamese refugees resettlement

 As hundreds of thousands of people were escaping out of Vietnam, Laos, and Cambodia via land or boat, countries of first arrival in Southeast Asia were faced with the continuing exodus and the increasing reluctance by third countries to maintain resettlement opportunities for every exile.
 The countries threatened push-backs of the asylum seekers.
 In this crisis, the Comprehensive Plan of Action For Indochinese Refugees was adopted in June 1989.
 The cut-off date for refugees was March 14, 1989.
 Effective from this day, the Indochinese Boat people would no longer automatically be considered as prima facie refugees, but only asylum seekers and would have to be screened to qualify for refugee status.
 Those who were "screened-out" would be sent back to Vietnam and Laos, under an orderly and monitored repatriation program.

 The refugees faced prospects of staying years in the camps and ultimate repatriation to Vietnam.
 They were branded, rightly or wrongly, as economic refugees.
 By the mid-1990s, the number of refugees fleeing from Vietnam had significantly dwindled.
 Many refugee camps were shut down.
 Most of the well educated or those with genuine refugee status had already been accepted by receiving countries.

-There appeared to be some unwritten rules in Western countries.
-Officials gave preference to married couples, young families, and women over 18 years old, leaving single men and minors to suffer at the camps for years.
-Among these unwanted, those who worked and studied hard and involved themselves in constructive refugee community activities were eventually accepted by the West by recommendations from UNHCR workers.
-Hong Kong was open about its willingness to take the remnants at its camp, but only some refugees took up the offer.
-Many refugees would have been accepted by Malaysia, Indonesia, and the Philippines, but hardly any wanted to settle in these countries.

 The market reforms of Vietnam, the imminent handover of Hong Kong to the People's Republic of China by Britain scheduled for July 1997, and the financial incentives for voluntary return to Vietnam caused many boat people to return to Vietnam during the 1990s.
 Most remaining asylum seekers were voluntarily or forcibly repatriated to Vietnam, although a small number (about 2,500) were granted the right of abode by the Hong Kong Government in 2002.
 In 2008, the remaining refugees in the Philippines (around 200) were granted asylum in Canada, Norway, and the United States, marking an end to the history of the boat people from Vietnam.